Sovabazar Ahiritola railway station

 Sovabazar Ahiritola railway station is a Kolkata Suburban Railway station in Shobhabazar, North Kolkata.
 It serves the local areas of Shobhabazar and Ahiritola in Kolkata, West Bengal, India.
-It is a very important station.
 The station has one platform only.
 Its station code is SOLA.
-It is connected with ferry stations which connect Kolkata with Howrah.

 Station complex

 The platform is not very well sheltered.
 The station lacks many facilities including water and sanitation.
 There is no proper approach road to this station.